ARAZA13/araza13.github.io/README.md

   - Monitored, evaluated, and conducted field experiments and behavioral lab games to assess the logic behind citizens’ interaction with state resources in both urban and rural settings.

-  - This paper explores the determinants of trust in state institutions in Pakistan by investigating whether positive engagement can revitalize a citizen's sense of trust in the state.
+  - This [published paper](https://economics.mit.edu/sites/default/files/publications/Trust%20in%20State%20and%20Non-State%20Actors%20-%20Evidence%20fro.pdf) explores the determinants of trust in state institutions in Pakistan by investigating whether positive engagement can revitalize a citizen's sense of trust in the state.

 {: style="text-align: justify"}

 ---